Bored Cat

 “Overgrooming and aggression are signals that the day lacks outlets.”

-Overgrooming is one of the most common ways a Bored Cat “self-manages” arousal.
-Repetitive licking can become a displacement behavior—temporarily organizing the nervous system when the environment offers little to do.
-Stress-related behavior changes in owned cats can overlap with what owners label boredom, which is why skin, pain, and anxiety causes must stay on the table (Amat, 2016).
-The key is to treat overgrooming as information, not misbehavior.
+Overgrooming is one of the most common ways a bored cat self-manages arousal—treat it as information, not misbehavior.
+Repetitive licking becomes a displacement behavior that briefly organizes the nervous system when the environment offers little to do.
+Stress-related behavior changes in owned cats overlap with what owners call boredom, so skin disease, pain, and anxiety must stay on the table (Amat, 2016).

-At home, note where the licking happens (belly, inner thighs, forelegs) and when it spikes (after visitors, before meals, during work calls).
-If the coat looks barbered or the skin is irritated, the plan should include a veterinary check while enrichment changes begin.
-Many households see the best early shift when play and foraging are scheduled before the usual grooming window.
+At home, note where the licking happens—belly, inner thighs, forelegs—and when it spikes: after visitors, before meals, during work calls.
+If the coat looks barbered or the skin is irritated, start a veterinary check alongside enrichment changes, not after them.
+The fastest early shift usually comes from scheduling play and a foraging 'hunt' just before the cat's usual grooming window, so predatory drive has somewhere better to go.

-Households can reduce conflict by separating high-energy play from human contact: wand-toy sessions end with a food reward, then hands stay out of the “hunt.”
-Multi-cat homes benefit from duplicate resources—two litter boxes become three, one water station becomes two—so competition does not add turbulence.
-If aggression appears suddenly in an adult cat, pain and medical triggers should be checked promptly.
+Cut conflict by separating high-energy play from human contact: end every wand session with a food 'catch,' then keep hands out of the hunt entirely.
+Multi-cat homes need duplicated resources—turn two litter boxes into three, one water station into two—so competition stops adding turbulence.
+If aggression appears suddenly in an adult cat, have a veterinarian check for pain and medical triggers promptly, because a fast behavior change is often a health signal first.

 Depression-like Withdrawal and the Quiet Form of Boredom